tawleyhawley/emmahenna/index.md

-Whether you’re celebrating a special occasion or simply honoring yourself, my goal is to help you feel adorned, radiant, and empowered through the timeless beauty of henna.

-For thousands of years, henna has been cherished across cultures—as a natural dye, a blessing for weddings, a ritual of protection, and a way to celebrate beauty.

-As a Caucasian henna artist, I place great importance on honoring the cultures and traditions from which henna originates.
-My love for body art began as a child, when I would doodle on myself and others with markers and pens.
-That passion grew when my aunt introduced me to henna as a safe, natural way to create art on skin.
-Over the years, as I explored other art forms, henna called me back—especially once I began working with natural, high-quality henna from The Henna Lady and fell in love with the practice.
+Celebrate your birthday with a henna design of your birth flower!

-Today, I source my cones from The Henna Lady at 10DayInk, who partners with farmers in India and Peru.
+My henna comes from The Henna Lady at 10DayInk, who partners with farmers in India and Peru.
+There are only four ingredients: henna powder, lemon juice, sugar, and essential oil.
 Henna powder comes from the Lawsonia inermis plant, a shrub that thrives in warm climates such as India, Egypt, and North Africa.
-My henna paste contains only four ingredients: henna powder, lemon juice, sugar, and essential oil.
-I also work with jagua gel, a deep blue-black stain made from the Genipa americana fruit, native to South America.
+Jagua gel is a deep blue-black stain made from the Genipa americana fruit, native to South America.

 <div class="masonry-grid">
   <a href="assets/images/hawthorns.jpg" data-lightbox="gallery">